CometBackup/comet-go-sdk/README.md

 - Run `go test ./...`
 - Tag the release to the new version
 - Push to tag the hosted repo

+## Getting Help

+Bug reports and pull requests are welcome on GitHub at [https://github.com/CometBackup/comet-go-sdk](https://github.com/CometBackup/comet-go-sdk).

+You may also submit issues via the ticket system at [cometbackup.com](https://cometbackup.com/).